Vedant2254/EHR-LockChain/Readme.md

 ### Files related

+These help getting file from user, converting file to textual form, making it encryption compatible, finally storing it to IPFS.

 1. `Blob` - converts object to array buffer, not quite used, but mentioned here.

 2. `File` - object of this type is returned from `<input type="file" />`